WinLua/bin/README.md

 ## Using LuaRocks from Powershell

-Luarocks requires a compiler to build and install rocks but Powershell isn't configured to work with the compilers by default.
+Luarocks is a command line tool and requires a compiler to build and install "rocks".
+Powershell isn't configured to work with the compilers by default.
 To fix this, I've included a powershell version of vsvar.bat called vsvars.ps1.
 If you are willining and able to run `Set-ExecutionPolicy Unrestricted` you can include the vsvars.ps1 file in your "...\Documents\WindowsPowerShell" folder and add the following line to your Microsoft.PowerShell_profile.ps1 file (Where the year is the version of Visual Studio or VC build tools):

 ```powershell